 - Is it robust?
-Some cheaper sets can be made of flimsy plastic that makes it difficult to build stable structures, and may be easily broken.
+Some cheaper sets can be made of flimsy plastic.
+This makes it difficult to build stable structures, and makes them easily broken.
 We found these to be a false economy for us – one of this kind broke quickly after very little play and a lot of frustration.

-- Can the pieces be combined in any way kids want, or is there a set structure to build?
-Blocks or tubes that click or slot together can make it easier to build, but this sort also allow for less open ended play and free-building.
+- Can the pieces be combined in any way, or is there a set structure to build?
+Blocks or tubes that click or slot together in specific designs can make it easier to build.
+But this sort also allow for less open ended play and free-building.
 Consider which is your priority.

 - Are there a good variety of basic track pieces?
 Different lengths/inclines, corners and/or direction turners etc. Plus a good proportion of supports to raise the track off the ground.
 You need a lot more supports than track pieces!
 Variation makes for more possibilities when building, and obviously adds loads to the fun.

 - If it is a wooden marble run, are the tracks sloped?
-We were given a small but lovely-looking painted wood set a while back, and while it looked and felt great it was really difficult for the kids to build with because ALL the tracks were absolutely level.
+We were given a small but lovely-looking painted wood set a while back, that looked great.
+But it was really difficult for the kids to build successfully with because ALL the tracks were absolutely level.
 That one was just a little too frustrating for us!

 - Are there at least one or two ‘special’ pieces?
 These are great fun and can often inspire kids to look for or make their own ‘specials’ out of found objects around the home.
 Noisy/musical sections are very popular in our house!